Apolo Ohno: Retirement

 Ohno retired after the 2010 Olympics and appeared on NBC as a commentator for the 2014 Sochi Games and 2018 Pyeongchang Games.
 In November 2014 Ohno sponsored a speedskating race in Salt Lake City, Utah, that featured the four top men and women skaters from the US, China, Canada and the Netherlands.
 He has appeared in a number of television shows as a host, actor and guest star since his retirement.

 In 2019, he was inducted into the U.S. Olympic Hall of Fame.
 Also in 2019, he announced he is writing a book that chronicles his transition from Olympic athlete to entrepreneur.
 He says the book will "...pull back the curtain, in a sense, and showcases all the inner workings that go into making an Olympic athlete and then also the other side of what happens after day 17 of the Games when you're no longer competing.
 You're at the top of your game, you're in top physical condition, top mental condition, and now you're thrust into a world that is very unfamiliar to you and you feel like an alien".
-The book, Hard Pivot is scheduled for a winter 2022 release.
+The book, Hard Pivot was released February 22, 2022.